darkforest-eth/client/docs/classes/backend_gamelogic_gameobjects.gameobjects.md

 • `Readonly` **artifactUpdated$**: [_Monomitter_](../modules/frontend_utils_monomitter.md#monomitter)<ArtifactId\>

+Event emitter which publishes whenever an artifact has been updated.

 ---

 ### artifacts

 • `Private` `Readonly` **artifacts**: _Map_<ArtifactId, Artifact\>

 Cached index of all known artifact data.

-This should NEVER be set to directly!
-All set calls should occur via `GameObjects.setArtifact()`
+**`see`** The same warning applys as the one on [GameObjects.planets](backend_gamelogic_gameobjects.gameobjects.md#planets)

 ---